cwoodley/generator-loaded-edm/README.md

-# generator-loaded-static
+# generator-loaded-edm
-A generator for [Yeoman](http://yeoman.io) to bootstrap a new static website project.
+A generator for [Yeoman](http://yeoman.io) to bootstrap a new email template project.

 ## Requirements